MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgChatTab.md

 # Update-MgChatTab

 ## SYNOPSIS
-Update the navigation property tabs in chats
+A collection of all the tabs in the chat.
+Nullable.

 ## SYNTAX